grayoj/geraldmokereke.xyz/content/posts/shortest-path-problem.md

 Let's solve the shortest path problem

-Today we're going to be solving the shortes path problem by implementing [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) with some Python.
+Today we're going to be solving the shortest path problem by implementing [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) with some Python.
 So get a cup of coffee and a neovim buffer opened, it's going to be a ride.

 ## What is the shortest path problem?